 Mantle cell lymphoma

 Angioimmunoblastic T-cell lymphoma

 Posttransplant lymphoproliferative disorders

 Histiocytic and dendritic cell neoplasms

 Patients with non-Hodgkin lymphomas usually present with lymphadenopathy.
 Involved lymph nodes may be present peripherally or centrally (in the retroperitoneum, mesentery, and pelvis).
-The indolent lymphomas are usually disseminated at the time of diagnosis, and bone marrow involvement is ...
+The indolent lymphomas are usually disseminated at the time of diagnosis, and bone ...